MinishLab/model2vec/README.md

 ## Updates & Announcements

+- **12/02/2024**: We released **Model2Vec training**, allowing you to fine-tune your own classification models on top of Model2Vec models.
+Find out more in our [documentation](https://github.com/MinishLab/model2vec/blob/main/model2vec/train/README.md) and in our [blog post](LINK).

 - **30/01/2024**: We released two new models: [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) and [potion-retrieval-32M](https://huggingface.co/minishlab/potion-retrieval-32M). [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) is our most performant model to date, using a larger vocabulary and higher dimensions. [potion-retrieval-32M](https://huggingface.co/minishlab/potion-retrieval-32M) is a finetune of [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) that is optimized for retrieval tasks, and is the best performing static retrieval model currently available.

 - **30/10/2024**: We released three new models: [potion-base-8M](https://huggingface.co/minishlab/potion-base-8M), [potion-base-4M](https://huggingface.co/minishlab/potion-base-4M), and [potion-base-2M](https://huggingface.co/minishlab/potion-base-2M).
 These models are trained using [Tokenlearn](https://github.com/MinishLab/tokenlearn).
 Find out more in our [blog post](https://minishlab.github.io/tokenlearn_blogpost/).
 NOTE: for users of any of our old English M2V models, we recommend switching to these new models as they [perform better on all tasks](https://github.com/MinishLab/model2vec/tree/main/results).

 ## Table of Contents